 - Director of Postgraduate Studies (Progression)

 - Co-Deputy Leader: 'Cities & Infrastructure' Research group

 - Member of the Research and Innovation Committee

-Dr Selim’s research impact is internationally recognised for its originality and interdisciplinary methods bridging between Architecture, Urban Politics and Sustainable design bridging between the social (people), the physical (buildings) and the urban (city).
+Dr Selim’s research impact is internationally recognised for its originality and interdisciplinary methods bridging between the social (people), the physical (buildings) and the urban (city).
 Her current research focuses on the socio-spatial aspects of urban design and research fields in liberation politics, resilient cities and geographies of conflict looking particularly at how memory informs post-conflict societies in their everyday practices.

-Dr Selim has recently been awarded an AHRC grant on Virtual Preservation of Cultural Heritage in 2018.
-She was also the CoI of the interdisciplinary project ‘Spaces of Liberation’ that investigates the changing socio-spatial practices and dynamics of urban squares in rebellion cities across Europe, Asia and the Middle East.
+Dr Selim has recently recieved two AHRC awards on Virtual Preservation of Cultural Heritage in 2019.
+She was also the CoI of the interdisciplinary AHRC/PaCCS award 'Revolt in the Sqaure' invistagting the changing socio-spatial practices and dynamics of urban squares in rebellion cities across Europe, Asia and the Middle East.
 Her research impact continues to inform policy makers and NGOs working with local community groups.
 This impact appeared in several policy documents through community-led research organisations in the Middle East.

 She has been invited as a guest speaker and Panel Chair at international conferences and public lectures and has a substantial record of quality publications in highly ranked peer-reviewed journals and edited volumes.
 She is the book author of ‘Unfinished Places: The Politics of Urban Remaking published by Routledge in 2017.
 She is also the co-author of the forthcoming book 'Architecture, Space and Memory of Resurrection in Northern Ireland Shareness in a Divided Nation (Routledge, 2019)